riverford/durable-ref/README.md

 `(get-value storage k)`

-The problem with this approach as it typically:
+`k` is then a reference in your program to the value in storage.

+This is sufficient for many programs.
+It is close to typical object-oriented style, and allows for different storage implementations.

+Howeveer there are some problems with this using this as a basis for referencing values:
-- Doesn't define any properties when referencing the value, e.g can I rely on it being immutable?
+- `k` Does not reflect any properties of the reference, e.g can I rely on it being immutable?
 - storage and format are often complected together.
 - referencing scheme needs to be known by code that wants to look it up (e.g what is `k`?, do I need an equivalent `storage` instance?)